learningequality/morango/docs/dev/concepts_and_definitions.rst

 The store is a table in the default database that holds the serialized versions of the models on the installed application.
 Whenever a sync happens, we serialize the latest models and put them into the Store for transfer.
-The Store data structure is where data that is on the current device and data synced from other devices lives.
+The Store data structure is where both the data that is on the current device and the data synced from other devices lives.

 Outgoing Buffer
 ~~~~~~~~~~~~~~~
-The outgoing buffer mimics the schema of the store, with an added transfer
+The outgoing buffer mirrors the schema of the store, with an added "transfer
-session identifier.
+session" identifier.
 This transfer session identifier is used to identify groups
-of data that are being synced together to other morango instances.
+of data that are being synced together to other Morango instances.

 Incoming Buffer
 ~~~~~~~~~~~~~~~
-The incoming buffer also mimics the schema of the store, with an added transfer session identifier.
-This transfer session identifier is used to identify groups of data that are being synced together to other morango instances.
+The incoming buffer also mirrors the schema of the store, with an added transfer session identifier.
+This transfer session identifier is used to identify groups of data that are being synced together to other Morango instances.

 Operations
 ----------